paantunes/paantunes.github.io/publications.markdown

 Correia, A., Kärkkäinen, T., Jameel, S., Schneider, D., Antunes, P., Fonseca, B., and Grover, A. 2023.
 “A Pipeline for AI-Based Quantitative Studies of Science Enhanced by Crowdsourced Inferential Modelling.” in 23th International Conference on Hybrid Intelligent Systems.
 Online.
 [PDF](https://paantunes.github.io/assets/pdf/23-his.pdf).

 Correia, A., Fonseca, B., Schneider, D., Antunes, P., Jameel, S., and Grover, A. 2023.
 “An Illustration of a RLHF-Based Model for Research Evaluation and Strategic Decision-Making (Poster).” in Ciência 2023 - Science and Technology Summit in Portugal.
 [PDF](https://paantunes.github.io/assets/pdf/23-poster-ciencia.pdf).

-Antunes, P., Pino, J., Tate, M., and Lugmayr, A. To appear.
-“Business Processes and Storytelling.” in The Serious Storytelling Handbook.
-CRC Press.

 Antunes, P. 2023.
 “Preparing a Ph.D.
 Thesis Proposal in Informatics.”
 Faculty of Sciences of the University of Lisbon.
 DOI: 10.13140/RG.2.2.17067.00807/1.
 [PDF](https://paantunes.github.io/assets/pdf/23-tp.pdf).